-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
-The automatic contribution rate starts at 3% and increases by 1% each year until it reaches a maximum of 6%, unless the employee decides on a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and money is taken out of their paycheck unless they decide not to.
+The automatic contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.

 Solo or Individual 401(k) Plan

-These are intended for owner-only businesses, or a business where the only employee is a spouse.
-Contributions are tax deductible and the money is taxed when it's withdrawn.
+Solo and Individual 401(k) plans are intended for people who are self-employed, or a business where the only employee is a spouse.
+Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
 This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
-Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance exceeds $250,000.
+Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.

-The "best" plan for your will depend on your business and your and your employees' needs.
-If you're considering establishing a 401(k) plan for your small Oakville, MO business, make an appointment with a member of our team today to get started.
+What plan works best for your and your employees depends on your business and your and your employees' needs.
+If you're considering setting up a 401(k) plan for your small Oakville, MO business, make an appointment with a member of our advisor team today to get started.

 How a Financial Advisor Can Help Small Oakville, MO Businesses With Their 401(k) Plans

-Even considering the great things a 401(k) plan can do for a small business, some Oakville, MO employers might still be uneasy, as managing a 401(k) plan is complex and time-consuming.
-That’s where we come in.
-Here are some ways that our advisory firm can help make your life easier in regards to your small business's 401(k) plan:
+Even considering the great things a 401(k) plan can do for a small business, some Oakville, MO employers might still be wary, as managing a 401(k) plan is complex and time-consuming.
+That’s where a financial advisor can help.
+Here are some ways that a financial advisor can help make your life easier in regards to your small business's 401(k) plan:

-- Plan design — A handful of quick internet searches are a poor replacement for decades of experience and everyday interaction with retirement plans.
-Financial advisors can work with small business owners to develop a 401(k) plan that meets the specific needs of their business and employees.
-They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A few detailed Google searches are a poor replacement for years of experience and working on retirement plans every day.
+Financial advisors can work with small business owners to create a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.

-- Establishing and managing a plan — There are specific steps you must take when beginning your small business 401(k).
-You have to:
+- Establishing and operating a plan — There are specific steps you must take when initiating your small business 401(k).
+You must: